Course 4: The Applause Quality Score

+For brands that look to consistently measure and improve the quality of their releases over time, Applause has developed the industry’s first and only quality benchmark built for the enterprise.
 With AQS it is easy to see how your quality is trending over time and to determine which factors are impacting your release quality.
-Leveraging years of historical quality data along with your testing results, we create a customized quality score for each build your company releases.
+Leveraging 10-plus years of historical quality data along with your testing results, we create a customized quality score for each build your company releases.
 You can view analytics, identify trends and verify coverage to make informed decisions.

 To completely utilize the score when evaluating a build, you should take into account three components: the Applause Quality Score (AQS), its matching Confidence Level (CL) and the underlying test result data both are based on.

 The AQS is a calculated value ranging from 0 to 100 which describes the quality of testing results for a product or build during one or more test cycles based on testing done and results collected.

 With AQS, development teams can understand the level of quality they achieve build-over-build, helping them make a data-driven decision for when a build is ready for release.
 The purpose of the AQS is to help empower you to make critical release/don’t release decisions in a much more fact-based quick and easy manner.